Data-Syntax/KridersFieldGuide/README.md

+Of course!
+Here is the updated README file with the new entry for the Dried Rose issue, matching the format of the previous entries.

+***

 # Krider's Field Guide

 This repository contains the LaTeX source files for a series of botanical-themed catalogs and field guides created for DataSyntax.
 Each catalog is designed with a specific aesthetic, from classic manuals to modern field guides, and built for high-quality PDF generation using LaTeX and the TikZ package for precise layout control.